Logan-Lin/quartz-blog/content/ai-system/wrap-ai-with-api.md

 Now if a user sends more than 5 requests within one minute, their requests will be rejected with a `429 Too Many Requests`.
 In practice you might also want to record users' rate limit threshold in the `User` data model instead of hardcoding it.

-Download the [full implementation of the API server](https://github.com/Logan-Lin/ai-systems-infrastructure/tree/main/module-3) if you want to experiment with it yourself.

 > [!info] Extended Reading
 > A few libraries for easier implementation of rate limiting:
 > - https://github.com/laurentS/slowapi